 Government regulations have greatly improved the efficiency of modern dishwashers, so unless your dishwasher is a pre-1990 model, it's probably efficient.
 Using a dishwasher saves energy and water, and it certainly saves time.
 This depends on individual dish washing habits, as some people take more time and water than others.
 The Association of Home Appliance Manufacturers estimates that a dishwasher saves about six hours per week, and uses just over eight gallons of water for one load of dishes.
 It takes roughly 16 gallons to wash them by hand [ref].

-For lots more information on dishwashers, check out the links on the next page.
+For lots more information on dishwashers, check out the links below.